IvS-KULeuven/FOPTICS/NoUncertainties/Light_Curve_Analysis/README.txt

 * Ratio of the variance after, to the variance before subtraction of least-squares fit with NumberHarmonics harmonics of Freq1 (no units)
 * Final variance reduction due to subtraction of all the periodic signals (no units, values close to 1 if the fit is good, close to 0 if the fit is poor)
 * Skewness in time domain
+* Number of zero crossings in time domain
 * P-value of F-test on variance difference due to subtraction of linear trend (probability)
 * do i = 1, NumberFrequencies
    P-value(i) (magnitude^2) !
 P-value of F-test on variance difference due to subtraction of fit with NumberHarmonics harmonics of the frequency in question